watson/stackman/README.md

 - `context` - Number of lines of context to be loaded on each side of the callsite line (default: `7`)
+- `sync` - Set to `true` if you want stackman to behave synchronously.
+  If set, the result will be returned and the callback will be ignored (default: `false`)

 The `stackman` function takes two arguments: